raphaelcrv/le-musicas-web/README.md

 * **Raphael Souza** - *Initial work* - [raphaelcrv repo](https://github.com/raphaelcrv)

-See also the list of [contributors](https://github.com/raphaelcrv/vagrant-php-mysql-box/edit/Readme-Update/CONTRIBUTING.md) who participated in this project.
+See also the list of [contributors](https://github.com/raphaelcrv/le-musicas/blob/master/contribuited) who participated in this project.

 ## License

 You must give appropriate credit, provide a link to this repo Improve readme

+how i can  the Run project?
+1. npm install
+2. bower install
+3. gulp serve

 Todos